- Particle Data Group (PDG) resources

 8. People [top]

-Searchable worldwide database of over 115,000 people associated with particle physics and related fields.
-The affiliation history of these researchers, their e-mail addresses, web pages, experiments they participated in, PhD advisor, information on their graduate students and links to their papers in the INSPIRE HEP, arXiv and ADS databases are provided as well as a user interface to update these informations. orted by country.
+Searchable worldwide database of over 119,000 active, retired and deceased people associated with particle physics and related fields.
+The affiliation history of these researchers, their e-mail addresses, ORCIDs, web pages, experiments they participated in, PhD advisor, information on their graduate students and links to their papers in the INSPIRE HEP, arXiv and ADS databases are provided as well as a user interface to update these informations.

 9. Experiments [top]

-Contains more than 2,800 past, present, and future experiments in particle physics.
+Contains more than 3,000 past, present, and future experiments in particle physics.
 Lists both accelerator and non-accelerator experiments.
 Includes official experiment name and number, location, and collaboration lists.
 Simple searches by participant, title, experiment number, institution, date approved, accelerator, or detector, return a description of the experiment, including a complete list of authors, title, overview of the experiment’s goals and methods, and a link to the experiment’s web page if available.
+Recently, it has expanded its scope to include also particle accelerators besides experiments and link them together.
 Publication lists distinguish articles in refereed journals, theses, technical or instrumentation papers and those which rank among Topcite at 50 or more citations.

 This extensive collection of experimental Web sites is organized by focus of study and also by location.
 Additional sections link to educational materials, organizations, related Web sites, etc. The site is maintained at the Max Planck Institute for Nuclear Physics, Heidelberg.